 Since federal authorities continue to expand their efforts to investigate healthcare companies for fraud, providers should be prepared to take advantage of the OIG’s voluntary disclosure program.
 Self-disclosing to the OIG remains a relatively efficient means of resolving liabilities and avoiding penalties for healthcare providers who discover compliance problems, want to correct them, and repay any overpayments.
 However, providers must be aware that even good-faith disclosure and cooperation with the OIG cannot guarantee freedom from mandatory exclusion or an investigation by the OIG regarding unrelated noncompliance discovered during disclosure.
 While there are a number of benefits, a healthcare provider should always conduct a thorough investigation before determining if the Self-Disclosure Protocol is the right option for resolving the issues.

 Having an efficient compliance plan, which includes auditing and reviewing internal practices, helps healthcare providers in minimizing potential compliance problems and the need to self-disclose in the first place.
 Healthcare monitoring is a complex process, which is why organizations should integrate technology in their compliance programs.
-With automated exclusion screening solution, healthcare providers ensure medical data privacy and security, improve accuracy and risk management, and keep their company OIG compliant without any difficulty.Put an end to manual searching and matching, potential frauds, and self-disclosing hassle with an automated solution that allows you efficient exclusion screening on ongoing basis.
+With automated exclusion screening solution, healthcare providers ensure medical data privacy and security, improve accuracy and risk management, and keep their company OIG compliant without any difficulty.Put an end to manual searching and matching, potential frauds, and self-disclosing hassle with an automated solution that allows you efficient exclusion screening on an ongoing basis.